 D

-The Nemo Double Haul is a unique bag that we were really excited to get our hands on.
-Convertible between a 55-liter duffel bag and a 75-liter tote, it offers the promise of being a do-it-all bag.
-It really can haul a ton of gear, and we were thoroughly impressed with the material and build quality.
-It boasts rigid corners and handles that help hold its shape as a tote.
-There are a ton of tiny features that are so helpful, too.
+The Nemo Double Haul is a unique bag that converts between a 55-liter duffel bag and a 75-liter tote.
+It offers the promise of being a do-it-all bag that can really haul a ton of gear.
+We were thoroughly impressed with the material and build quality; it boasts rigid corners and handles that help hold its shape as a tote.
 “I was pleasantly surprised when I noticed the snaps on each tote handle; they're opposite each other so that you can snap the handles together,” noted our lead tester.
-Oversized hardware, large zipper pulls, and snaps to secure excess straps are all friendly features that make me love the design of this bag.
-When it's time to pack up, you can carry it as either a traditional duffel, backpack, or tote, complete with oversized handles to sling on your shoulder.
-All three options are incredibly comfortable, even when fully weighted with gear.
+Oversized hardware, large zipper pulls, and snaps to secure excess straps are all friendly features we love about this bag's design.
+When it's time to pack up, you can carry it as a traditional duffel, backpack, or tote, complete with oversized handles to sling over your shoulder.
+All three options are surprisingly comfortable, even when fully weighted with gear.

 SPECIFICATIONS